A push-pull workout is a style of training that targets muscles based on whether they involve a pushing or pulling action.

 Allows for optimal recovery

-Traditional bodybuilding style workouts involve training one body part per day (
+Traditional bodybuilding-style workouts involve training one or two body parts per day (

-This means you might train your chest one day, shoulders the next, triceps the day after, and so forth.
+This means you might train your chest one day, shoulders the next, triceps the day after that, and so forth.

-Conversely, following a push-pull training regimen allows your muscles the full 72 hours it takes to recover before you train them again (
+The push-pull training regimen allows your muscles the recommended 48–72 hours of rest to fully recover before training again (

-This is because you can only train a major muscle group every 3 days.
+This is because you can train a major muscle group only once every 3 days.

 Anyone can benefit